open-telemetry/opentelemetry-php-instrumentation/README.md

 ### Invalid pre/post hooks

-Invalid argument types in pre and post callbacks can cause fatal errors.
+Invalid argument types in `pre` and `post` callbacks can cause fatal errors.
 Runtime checking is performed on the hook functions to ensure they are compatible.
-If not, the hook will not be executed and an error will be logged to error_log.
+If not, the hook will not be executed and an error will be generated.

 This feature can be disabled by setting the `opentelemetry.validate_hook_functions` ini value to `Off`;